| Home

 Pierre d’Ailly and the Almost Apocalypse

-So, with patience now wearing thin, you might rightly ask: "What
+So, with patience now wearing extremely thin, you might rightly

-in the heck does an obscure book written by a medieval French cardinal
+ask: "What in the heck does an obscure book written by an even

 Based

-had become convinced that the coming of the antichrist would not
+(d’Ailly) was convinced the coming of the antichrist would

-take place until around the year of 1789 AD.
+not take place until around the year of 1789 AD.
+Living in the early

 For